 While the GTE requirement remains an essential aspect of the subclass 482 visa application, the recent updates to the policy have made it easier for genuine temporary entrants to meet the requirement.
 By being thorough, transparent, and consistent in your application, you can improve your chances of a successful visa outcome.
 If you have any questions or need assistance, feel free to contact Regional Migration Australia for expert guidance and support.

 Disclaimer – Content in these articles does not constitute immigration or legal advice, it is not intended as a substitute for such advice and must not be relied upon as such.
 This material is designed to provide informative guidelines for general informational purposes only.
+The information provide is accurate during the time of publication.
 Please consult with our Australian MARN registered agents via our content forms on our website or call on 1800 567 663 to make an appointment.

 MARN – 2217877 / 1068715